hsulab/GDPy/docs/source/workflows/train.rst

 - scheduler:

-    Any gdp-supported scheduler.
+    Any scheduler.
 In general, the training needs a GPU-scheduler.

 .. note::

     The name in `potter` and `trainer` should be the same.

+Extra parameters,

+- size:

+    Number of models trained at the same time.
+This is useful when a committee needs later for uncertainty estimation.

+- init_models:

+    A List of model checkpoints to initialise model parameters.
+    The number should be the same as size.

 Session Configuration
 ---------------------